 Do you enjoy meeting people and learning new gardening skills, or just want to get out of the house and try something new?
 There are many ways you can get involved in volunteering with the RHSI.

-The RHSI garden is being restored by volunteers.
-There is work to be done for all levels of fitness and knowledge:
+The RHSI garden is being restored and maintained entirely by volunteer.
+There is always lots to be done for all levels of fitness and knowledge:

 No qualifications are required.
 If you have horticultural experience and would like to pass on your knowledge or practical advice to others, there will be lots of fellow volunteers anxious to learn from you.
 If you are just starting to garden then this is a place to learn.
 If you have a particular interest in some aspect of the garden e.g. fruit, vegetables, greenhouse plants, dahlias, shrubs, pruning, etc. we will do our best to suit you.
 All you need is enthusiasm and energy.

 For more information contact our Russborough volunteer coordinator, Gillian Davidson on 087 6689381 or at firstname.lastname@example.org.
 There is also information on the national volunteering website at www.volunteer.ie